Ngā pūoro Māori (Māori music)

 Te Ara: The Encyclopedia of New Zealand

-Te Ara is owned by the Ministry of Culture and Heritage and answers all questions about the people, environment, history, culture, and society of New Zealand Māori.
+Te Ara is owned by the Ministry of Culture and Heritage and has information about the people, environment, history, culture, and society of Māori.
 Information is well-researched and reliable.
 You can access this site in te reo Māori and English.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.